 Sec.
-34.825-34.829 RESERVED
+34.824-34.829.
+Reserved.

-DIVISION 4 - ENFORCEMENT
+DIVISION 4.
+ENFORCEMENT

-Sec.34.830 - Authorization to Enforce
+Sec.34.830 Authorization to Enforce.

-The code official (city marshal), the marshal's authorized representatives, neighborhood services and other city personnel authorized may enforce the provisions of this CodeArticle.
+The code official (city marshal), the marshal's authorized representatives, neighborhood services and other city personnel authorized may enforce the provisions of this article.

 Sec.
-34.831. - Notice of Violation
+34.831.
+Notice of Violation.

-- (a) For purposes of this section Division the code official must serve notice of suspension of a registration by mail, electronic notification, or posting on the subject property.
-The suspension is effective immediately until the requirements of this chapter are met or for the duration of the suspension set forth in the notice, or if no duration is listed in the notice, until such time as the code official lifts the suspension. - (b) Electronically transmitting a copy of the notice, acknowledgment of receipt requested, to the last known electronic address of the registrant or landlord shall serve as an accepted legal standard of contact and notice under this provision.
+(a) For purposes of this division the code official must serve notice of suspension of a registration by mail, electronic notification, or posting on the subject property.
+The suspension is effective immediately until the requirements of this chapter are met or for the duration of the suspension set forth in the notice, or if no duration is listed in the notice, until such time as the code official lifts the suspension.

+(b) Electronically transmitting a copy of the notice, acknowledgment of receipt requested, to the last known electronic address of the registrant or landlord shall serve as an accepted legal standard of contact and notice under this provision.

 Sec.
-34.83226. - Suspension and Revocation.
+34.832.
+Suspension and Revocation.

-- (a) The code official may suspend a residential rental property registration or a home share rental registration for a rental property if the code official determines that: - The property is declared a substandard or dangerous building by the building department, the code official, or a court of competent jurisdiction; - (2) Registrant fails to comply with a notice of violation; - (3) Registrant fails to comply with applicable requirements of this Article.
+(a) The code official may suspend a rental registration if the code official determines that:

+- (1) the property is declared a substandard or dangerous building by the building department, the code official, or a court of competent jurisdiction; - (2) the registrant fails to comply with a notice of violation; or - (3) the registrant fails to comply with applicable requirements of this article.